devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ### 6.5 Final Output Generation

-The trained model successfully generated 8,000 unique Monet-style images at 256x256 resolution for submission.
-The upscaling from 64x64 to 256x256 using LANCZOS resampling preserved the artistic qualities while meeting the technical requirements.
+The trained model successfully generated 8,000 unique Monet-style images at $256 \times 256$ resolution for submission.
+The upscaling from $64 \times 64$ to $256 \times 256$ using LANCZOS resampling preserved the artistic qualities while meeting the technical requirements.

 **Final Model Performance:**
 - **Model Name:** stilted-elevator-52 (WandB run name)